tweag/nickel/doc/manual/typing.md

 In this example, there is a silent conversion from `{foo : Number}` to `{_ :
 Number}`.
-This is safe because `foo` is of type `Number`, and it's the only field, which means that a value of type `{foo : Number}` is effectively dictionary of numbers.
+This is safe because `foo` is of type `Number`, and it's the only field, which means that a value of type `{foo : Number}` is effectively a dictionary of numbers.
 In the typing jargon, `{foo : Number}` is said to be a *subtype* of `{_ : Number}`.
 We will write `T <: U` to say that `T` is a subtype of `U`: whenever a value of type `U` is expected, we can use a value of type `T` as well.